sarah-quinones/faer-rs/paper.md

 # Statement of need

-Rust was chosen as a language for the library since it allows full control over the memory layout of data and exposes low level CPU intrinsics for SIMD[^4] computations.
+Rust was chosen as the language for the library since it allows full control over the memory layout of data and exposes low level CPU intrinsics for SIMD[^4] computations.
 Additionally, its memory safety features make it a perfect candidate for writing efficient and parallel code, since the compiler